MosesMendoza/taxservice/README.md

 streams-plaintext-input topic to read from.
 The eventual idea is that "sales" will be recorded to the topic, and this app will calculate a sales tax for each sale and produce that to a different tax topic.

+Assumes that the value written to the topic looks like this:

+    {
+      amount: < Decimal suitable for money >,
+      state_abbreviation: < A standard abbreviation for a state, like WA or OR >
+    }